NISI V7 filter holder review

 - Three 62/72/77mm step-up rings,

-A minor point though: the package does not come with a screwdriver system to unscrew the filter holder slides/slots.
-This is not a problem for me, as I already have several such accessories that came with other reviewed filter holders, but if this is the first time you purchase one, beware.
+One small point, though: the kit does not include a screwdriver system for unscrewing the filter holder rails/slots.
+This isn’t a problem for me, since I already have several of these accessories from other filter holders I’ve reviewed, but if this is your first purchase, it’s worth keeping in mind.

-The grey lens case appears to be of very good quality, particularly thanks to its large Velcro strap allowing it to be properly closed.
-The whole thing is very light, seems very sturdy and, conveniently, has a Velcro system on the back to attach it to a tripod, for example during a shooting session.
-The case is divided into two separate compartments to hold the filter holder, the associated 82mm ring and the mounted CPL (in the larger compartment) as well as the adapter rings (in the smaller compartment).
-While there’s objectively nothing to complain about, it’s still a matter of taste and as far as I am concerned, the whole thing is too bulky to be carried around all the time.
-I would only take the filter holder system, which I can simply store in one of my camera bag’s pockets, and keep the adapter rings somewhere else.
-Having said that, as far as quality is concerned, there is nothing to say, it looks very good.
+The gray filter case appears to be very good quality, especially thanks to its large Velcro strap, which allows it to close securely.
+The whole thing is very light, seems sturdy, and, conveniently, has a Velcro system on the back so you can attach it to a tripod during a shooting session, for example.
+The case is divided into two separate compartments: the larger one holds the filter holder, the associated 82mm ring, and the mounted CPL, while the smaller one holds the adapter rings.
+Objectively, there’s nothing to complain about, but it’s still a matter of taste.
+Personally, I find the whole thing too bulky to carry around all the time.
+I would only take the filter holder system itself, which I can simply store in one of my camera bag pockets, and keep the adapter rings somewhere else.
+That said, in terms of quality, there is nothing to criticize.
+It looks very good.

 NISI V7 filter holder and 82mm ring

 When I first saw the filter holder, the whole thing looked extremely solid.
-Compared to other filter holders I have recently reviewed, the NISI V7 filter is much heavier, sturdier and conveys a feeling of robustness.
-This is a great thing, in my opinion.
-According to specifications, it is made from aircraft-grade aluminum.
-The filter holder is matte black with no unwanted reflections.
-It comes with a snap-on and slide system (three are originally fitted) on both sides of the filter holder.
+Compared with other filter holders I have reviewed recently, the NISI V7 filter holder is much heavier, sturdier, and gives a real feeling of robustness.
+In my opinion, that’s a very good thing.
+According to the specifications, it is made from aircraft-grade aluminum.
+The filter holder is matte black, with no unwanted reflections.
+It comes with a snap-on sliding rail system (three rails are fitted by default) on both sides of the holder.
 Three screws are used to attach the rails to the filter holder.
-I immediately tried inserting a GND filter I had (from another brand), just to see.
-Frankly, I was impressed with how well the sliding system is made.
+I immediately tried inserting a GND filter I already had (from another brand), just to see how it felt.
+Honestly, I was impressed by how well the sliding system is made.
 You can feel that the filters hold perfectly in place and are unlikely to fall out.
-With other tested models, I had always been moderately satisfied with the holding system which seemed a bit more on the “low-end” and did not tighten the filter enough for my own taste.
-From experience, I would say that these rails are neither too hard nor too soft, another very positive point.
+With other models I’ve tested, I had always been only moderately satisfied with the holding system, which felt a bit more “low-end” and did not grip the filter firmly enough for my taste.
+From experience, I would say these rails are neither too tight nor too loose, which is another very positive point.

-On one side of the filter holder, there is a “two-in-one” wheel system.
-You can find a small locking screw to “lock” the whole thing up (to avoid dropping the filter holder) and an external knob to detach the filter holder from the 82mm ring that you can leave on the front of your lens.
-It’s pretty well thought out, even if in practice (I’ll tell you more about it below), I would always leave the 82mm ring attached to the filter holder.
+On one side of the filter holder, there is a two-in-one wheel system.
+You get a small locking screw to secure the whole setup (and avoid dropping the filter holder), plus an external knob to detach the filter holder from the 82mm ring, which you can leave on the front of your lens.
+It’s quite well thought out, even if in practice (I’ll come back to this below), I would always leave the 82mm ring attached to the filter holder.

-The 82mm adaptor ring was directly assembled on the filter holder when I received the kit.
-The 82mm adaptor ring will be used for the whole since it enables use of the CPL polarizing filter, supplied in the package.
-The ring is threaded on the back, allowing other smaller adaptor rings to be fitted (I’ll talk about this below, in the “installation ” section).
-On top of the 82mm ring, 3 arrows indicate where the magnetic CPL polarizing filter should be placed.
-On the side, there are two small knobs to rotate the front part of the ring on which the CPL filter is placed.
-This is how you can vary the degree of polarization you use when shooting, while being still free to use other ND or GND filters as you wish.
-The latter can be slid into the slots.
-I will give you my opinion on these knobs below.
-In any case, the ring, as well as the filter holder, look very solid.
+The 82mm adapter ring was already attached to the filter holder when I received the kit.
+This 82mm adapter ring is used as the main base for the system, since it allows you to mount the CPL polarizing filter included in the package.
+The ring is threaded on the back, so smaller adapter rings can be fitted to it (I’ll talk about this below in the “installation” section).
+On top of the 82mm ring, three arrows indicate where the magnetic CPL polarizing filter should be placed.
+On the side, two small knobs allow you to rotate the front part of the ring, where the CPL filter sits.
+This is how you adjust the level of polarization while shooting, while still being able to use ND or GND filters if you want.
+Those filters slide into the slots.
+I’ll share my thoughts on these knobs below.
+In any case, both the ring and the filter holder feel very solid.

 Accessories

-A few words about the accessories supplied in the package:
+A few words about the accessories included in the kit:

-- The three adapter rings (step-up type) are classic ones, nothing to report on this aspect.
-They will allow you to use lenses with smaller diameters,
+- The three step-up adapter rings are classic ones, with nothing particular to report on that side.
+They allow you to use lenses with smaller filter diameters,

-- The protective cap, supplied in the package, protects the CPL filter, once mounted on the filter holder system.
+- The protective cap included in the kit protects the CPL filter once it is mounted on the filter holder system.
 It is only compatible with this 82mm ring.
-The yellow and grey cap looks very sturdy, especially the central part which will be used to protect the CPL.
-The only thing you need to know is that you have to remove the 82mm ring from the filter holder in order to put this protective cap,
+The yellow and gray cap feels very sturdy, especially the central part, which protects the CPL.
+The only thing to know is that you need to remove the 82mm ring from the filter holder in order to put this protective cap on,

-- Finally, the CPL True Color polarizing filter seems to be of very good quality at first sight.
-It is very slim and fits perfectly on the 82mm ring supplied.
-Just one thing though, I would have preferred the inscriptions on the CPL “Unlock – Lock” to be written in white rather than in black.
-It took me a while to understand how to set the CPL on the ring according to the white arrows.
-More details on that in the assembly part just below.
+- Finally, the True Color CPL polarizing filter seems to be very good quality at first glance.
+It is very slim and fits perfectly onto the supplied 82mm ring.
+One small thing, though: I would have preferred the “Unlock – Lock” markings on the CPL to be written in white rather than black.
+It took me a little while to understand how to position the CPL on the ring according to the white arrows.
+More details on that in the assembly section just below.

-As I write this article, It’s been a few weeks that I received the new V7 system from NISI.
-I had the opportunity to test it under different circumstances.
-Here are explanations on how to assemble it and my opinion on both assembly and use.
+As I write this article, I’ve had the new V7 system from NISI for a few weeks.
+I’ve had the chance to test it in different situations.
+Here are my explanations on how to assemble it, along with my thoughts on both the setup and its use.

-Filter holder systems are quite simple, even if they vary according to the model:
+Filter holder systems are fairly simple, even if they vary from one model to another:

-1 – To get started, you have two ways of doing it, but in any case, the first piece to set is going to be the adapter ring for the lens.
-Basically, the 82mm adapter ring is mounted on the filter holder and will stay there.
-You just need to know your lens diameter compared to the ring diameter.
+1 – To get started, there are two possible ways to do it, but in any case, the first piece to set up is the adapter ring for the lens.
+Basically, the 82mm adapter ring is mounted on the filter holder and stays there.
+You just need to know your lens diameter in relation to the ring diameter.
 For example, I chose to use my Tamron 20mm f/2.8 for this review.
-It has a 67mm diameter.
-I can either decide to screw the 67-82mm step-up ring onto the front of my lens or consider screwing the 67mm step-up ring onto the back of the 82mm adapter ring (which is less convenient in my opinion).
+It has a 67mm filter diameter.
+I can either screw the 67-82mm step-up ring onto the front of my lens or screw the 67mm step-up ring onto the back of the 82mm adapter ring (which is less convenient in my opinion).

-2 – Once the adapter ring is set on my Tamron 20mm lens, I just need to screw the 82mm ring on it.
-As a matter of course, if you have a lens with an 82mm diameter, you don’t need to use an adapter ring and you can screw this one directly on it.
-Finally, you can now mount the filter holder.
-To do this, you will need to use the two knobs on the side, making sure you unscrew the locking screw and pull the large knob to fit the filter holder onto the 82mm ring.
-It’s as easy as pie!
+2 – Once the adapter ring is mounted on my Tamron 20mm lens, I just need to screw the 82mm ring onto it.
+Of course, if you have a lens with an 82mm diameter, you don’t need to use an adapter ring and can screw this ring directly onto it.
+Finally, you can mount the filter holder.
+To do this, you need to use the two knobs on the side, making sure you loosen the locking screw and pull the larger knob to fit the filter holder onto the 82mm ring.
+It’s as easy as that!

-That’s it, you just need to tighten the locking screw to make sure that the filter holder is securely mounted.
-By the way, a little tip: if you want to unscrew the whole thing together, you can unscrew it all at once by holding the adapter ring (in my case the 67mm).
-This will avoid having to unscrew the 82mm ring and then the adapter ring.
+That’s it.
+You just need to tighten the locking screw to make sure the filter holder is securely mounted.
+By the way, a little tip: if you want to unscrew the whole setup together, you can do it all at once by holding the adapter ring (in my case, the 67mm ring).
+This avoids having to unscrew the 82mm ring first and then the adapter ring.

-3 – It is now time to mount the circular polarizing filter (CPL).
-I must admit that I did not read the instructions because I wanted to see if I understood the system first.
-To begin with, I didn’t find the idea that simple.
-Of course, there are 3 arrows on the 82mm ring, and the same 3 on the CPL filter.
-It was easy to understand that the CPL had to be placed with the three arrows facing each other.
-However, I did not see the lock-unlock inscription printed on the CPL which says that it must be turned to the right to lock it.
+3 – It’s now time to mount the circular polarizing filter (CPL).
+I have to admit that I didn’t read the instructions, because I wanted to see whether I could understand the system on my own first.
+At first, I didn’t find the idea all that simple.
+Of course, there are three arrows on the 82mm ring, and the same three on the CPL filter.
+It was easy to understand that the CPL had to be placed with the three arrows aligned.
+However, I didn’t notice the lock/unlock marking printed on the CPL, which indicates that it needs to be turned to the right to lock it.

 The idea is good, but the writing should have been more visible.
-Indeed, you may understand that you have to rotate the CPL to the right to block it but when trying to unblock it, the whole thing may start rotating and you may not be able to unlock the filter.
-To make it easier, I understood afterwards that you only had to lock one of the two knobs located at the back of the 82mm ring to unscrew the CPL without any problem.
-It’s a small detail, but I would have liked a small indentation in the 82mm ring to be able to remove the CPL more easily.
+You may understand that you have to rotate the CPL to the right to lock it, but when trying to unlock it, the whole setup can start rotating, and you may not be able to remove the filter.
+To make things easier, I later realized that you only need to lock one of the two knobs located at the back of the 82mm ring to unscrew the CPL without any problem.
+It’s a small detail, but I would have liked a small notch in the 82mm ring to make the CPL easier to remove.

-I must say that I was moderately satisfied with its use, not because of the quality of the filter but rather the system itself.
-I repeated the manipulation a dozen times and more, and each time, I managed to find a way to get the CPL to fall off, which does not seem stick so well.
-This is even truer when you use a square filter like GND or ND in front of it.
-If you rotate the CPL with the knob, at some point, you’ll feel the filter coming loose, and if you look closer, you’ll see the CPL actually coming off and now floating between the lens and the GND.
-For me, this system can be improved upon.
+I have to say I was only moderately satisfied with this part of the system, not because of the filter quality, but because of the mechanism itself.
+I repeated the maneuver more than a dozen times, and each time I managed to find a way for the CPL to come loose, as it does not seem to hold quite firmly enough.
+This is even more noticeable when you use a square filter such as a GND or ND in front of it.
+If you rotate the CPL with the knob, at some point you’ll feel the filter coming loose.
+Look more closely, and you’ll see that the CPL is actually coming off and floating between the lens and the GND.
+For me, this system could be improved.

-4 – The last step is actually the easiest since you have now reached the end and are ready to place square and/or rectangular filters into the filter holder slots.
-For our information, they clarify the fact that you can mount up to 3 filters on top of the polarizing filter, and that no vignetting will be visible with a full frame 16mm lens.
+4 – The final step is actually the easiest one, since you’re now ready to place square and/or rectangular filters into the filter holder slots.
+For your information, NISI states that you can mount up to three filters in addition to the polarizing filter, and that no vignetting will be visible with a 16mm full-frame lens.

-The only comment I have to make is about the two knobs on the back of the 82mm ring that are used to adjust the scene’s polarization.
-I find them a bit too small and, personally (but this is probably a matter of taste), I prefer to have a larger knob located on the side of the filter holder.
+The only comment I have here concerns the two knobs on the back of the 82mm ring, which are used to adjust the scene’s polarization.
+I find them a bit too small and, personally (although this is probably a matter of taste), I prefer having a larger knob on the side of the filter holder.

-You may think that this is a long and fastidious process but the installation is actually quick and painless.
-As mentioned above, the filters fit perfectly and have a good hold into the slots.
-For me, it was a success.
+You may think this sounds like a long and tedious process, but the installation is actually quick and painless.
+As mentioned above, the filters fit perfectly and hold well in the slots.
+For me, that part is a success.

 V6 vs. V7

-Even though I never got a hold of a V6 filter holder, I thought it might be interesting to note the main differences between the NISI V6 and V7 packages.
-From what I could see, here are the main differences:
+Even though I never got my hands on a V6 filter holder, I thought it might be interesting to note the main differences between the NISI V6 and V7 kits.
+From what I could see, here are the main changes:

-- New True Color CPL which has a totally neutral color rendering,
+- A new True Color CPL with completely neutral color rendering,

-- The filter holder locking system is new (there are 2 separate wheels on the V6),
+- A new filter holder locking system (there are two separate wheels on the V6),

-- The CPL filter installation system on the 82mm ring has been redesigned.
+- A redesigned CPL filter installation system on the 82mm ring.

-Coming to the end of this review, I had to do some tests to see what it was capable of.
-I have to say that I was very pleasantly surprised.
-The CPL brings out contrast and colors perfectly while saturating them.
-This is even more obvious when looking at the sky.
+Toward the end of this review, I had to do a few tests to see what it was capable of.
+I have to say I was very pleasantly surprised.
+The CPL brings out contrast and colors beautifully while adding saturation.
+This is even more obvious when you look at the sky.

 Below are a few photos shot with and without the polarizing filter.

-We also performed sharpness tests with and without the filter to see if it did not deteriorate image quality.
-Nothing to complain about, it’s perfect!
-We didn’t detect any image quality loss with the filter on, which says a lot about the very good quality of this filter.
+We also performed sharpness tests with and without the filter to see whether it affected image quality.
+Nothing to complain about here: it’s excellent!
+We didn’t detect any loss of image quality with the filter mounted, which says a lot about the very good quality of this filter.

-Here I am, at the end of this new NISI V7 filter holder review.
-I was really seduced by its quality and sturdiness.
-Clearly, it will last, in my opinion.
-The system is pretty well thought out, although there are a few things that bothered me personally, including the small knobs that I would have preferred elsewhere, and the logic behind locking/unlocking the CPL which doesn’t seem intuitive at first.
-Also, the fact that the CPL doesn’t stay perfectly attach depending on how you use it, is something to be improved.
-However, once you get the hang of it, it’s not a problem anymore.
+Here we are at the end of this new NISI V7 filter holder review.
+I was really impressed by its quality and sturdiness.
+In my opinion, it is clearly built to last.
+The system is pretty well thought out, although a few things personally bothered me, including the small knobs, which I would have preferred elsewhere, and the lock/unlock logic of the CPL, which does not feel intuitive at first.
+The fact that the CPL does not always stay perfectly attached, depending on how you use it, is also something that could be improved.
+However, once you get the hang of it, it’s no longer a real problem.

-In the context of this review, I was not able to review NISI’s GND and ND filters, but the quality of the new V7 filter holder is clearly there.
-Compared to the one I’m currently using, it really is a no-brainer, and my old one will now remain stored in my bag!
+For this review, I wasn’t able to test NISI’s GND and ND filters, but the quality of the new V7 filter holder is clearly there.
+Compared with the one I’m currently using, it really is a no-brainer, and my old one will now stay in my bag!

-We will continue to review more camera gear, and we can already tell you that we are about to set up our first official partnership with a lens company to review their gear!
-We’re looking forward to it and we’ll let you know soon!
+We will continue to review more camera gear, and we can already tell you that we’re about to set up our first official partnership with a lens company to review their gear!
+We’re looking forward to it, and we’ll tell you more soon!

 See you soon,